 On a clear day, few drives can compare to Latigo Canyon Road.
 With sweeping ocean and mountain views—and less traffic than you’ll find on Kanan Dume Road, the massive bypass built decades later—it’s one of Malibu’s twistiest, curviest country roads, and it leads right to dining, hikes and Malibu Wines (pictured), one of the city’s top vineyards, among other key spots to sip.
 Here’s how to maximize your wine time.

 After pulling onto Latigo from the Pacific Coast Highway, kick-start your metabolism with a bit of hiking before you hit the region’s wine hubs.
 Try the Backbone Trailhead, which even sports free parking.
-Call ahead to book a tour of the nearby Colcanyon Estate Wines, whose sales of their award-winning bottles often benefit the California Wildlife Center.

 Get back on the road and head north until you reach Kanan and Mulholland Highway, then make a beeline for vino with a side of memorable experiences at Saddlerock Ranch.
 This sprawling site is home to Malibu Wine Safaris, where wine tastings meet open-air tours that feature zebras, camels, alpacas, bison and Stanley the giraffe.
 Saddlerock also hosts alfresco, organic farm dinners by Saddlerock Gardens (above), and Malibu Wine Hikes loops you through the vineyards and animal stables, before the walk culminates in—what else?—a wine tasting.
 Bring some sunscreen and comfortable shoes, and say hi to Stanley for us.